Storage provider

 -

 The client transfers payment to the storage contract.
-The provider must regularly submit proof that the bag is still being stored to continue receiving payment.
+The provider must regularly submit storage proofs that the bag is still being stored to continue receiving payment.

 -